Suzanne: Sbarge Night Bird Through Opera Glasses

 You can read the full text of Levin’s fabulous article here.

 New Mexico artist Suzanne Sbarge has led a fascinating artistic life.
-She comes from a family of Jewish refugees on both sides, from France and Russia.
+Her mother’s family emigrated from France during World War II, ending up in a concentration camp on Martinique.
 She grew up in Connecticut, and went to college in New York.
-As an art curator and activist herself, Sbarge created the respected 516 ARTS contemporary art museum in Albuquerque, which regularly receives international attention for its exhibitions.
+As an art curator and activist herself, Sbarge created the respected 516 ARTS gallery in Albuquerque, which regularly receives international attention for its exhibitions.

 Suzanne’s own artistry is highly intellectual, curiously combined, and finely crafted, as is her life.
 She has created a “bestiary” of combined animal and human forms, collaged together from the materials of her own existence.